IngridOrnum/js-ca-spring-ingrid-ornum/README.md

 ## Features
 The project features seven responsive pages.
 These are the following:
-- Homepage: animated hero/slider, all movies avaliable in the API, filter function (by genre).
+- Homepage: An animated hero/slider with selected movie ids from the API, displaying all movies avaliable in the API (with image, title, release year) and filter function (filter by genre).
-- Movie page: details about each movie clicked (fetched from the API), "add to cart" button, "add to watchlist" button.
+- Movie page: Details about each movie which is clicked on the homepage (fetched from the API), "add to cart" button, "add to watchlist" button.
 User is alerted when a movie is added twice using both "buy" button and "add to watchlist", and the user is alerted everytime a movie is added to watchlist.
 - Checkout page / cart dropdown: When clicking the "buy" button on the moviepage, the movie is added to (localstorage) both cart dropdown and checkoutpage.
 The user can only delete a movie through the cart dropdown.
-The user is redirected to the checkoutpage when clicking on the "proceed to checkout" button.
+The user is redirected to the checkoutpage when clicking on the "proceed to checkout" button in the cart.
 - Checkout success: A simple page where the user is directed to after comfirming the order in the checkout page.
 There is also a button to redirect the user back to the homepage.
 - About page: short description about the site.
 - Watchlist: On the moviepage the user can add to watchlist.
 The movies are added to (localstorage) my-watchlist.html.